Gulf Coast Center for Precision Environmental Health

-The GC-CEPH Internal Advisory Committee will evaluate the Pilot Project applications using an oral review process.
+The GC-CEPH Internal Advisory Committee will evaluate invited Pilot Project applications using an oral review process.
 The applicant will be scheduled for a 15-minute oral presentation describing the research proposal, followed by 10 minutes for questions.
-The applicant is expected to describe the significance, innovation, approach (including the specific aims for the pilot project as well as future research objectives), present an itemized budget, and identify anticipated use of Center-supported Core resources if applicable.
-The applicant is required to submit the finalized Powerpoint presentation to Tracie Albritton no later than 5:00 PM on January 4, 2021.
-The scheduled date for the presentation is January 15, 2021, and will be conducted remotely.
-Every effort will be made to accommodate the applicant’s schedule in choosing a time for the presentation.
+The applicant is expected to describe the significance, innovation, approach (including the specific aims for the pilot project as well as future research objectives), present an itemized budget, and identify anticipated use of Center-supported Facility Cores if applicable.
+The applicant is required to submit their PowerPoint slide deck (submitted to Tracie Albritton) in advance of their scheduled presentation (time and date to be determined).
+The presentation will be conducted remotely, and every effort will be made to accommodate the applicant’s schedule in choosing a time for the presentation.

-Tracie Albritton, Senior Administrative Manager, GC-CPEH, UTMB at Galveston
+Tracie Albritton, Senior Administrative Manager, GC-CPEH at UTMB